-ARG is governed by an Executive Committee comprised of all Senior Scientists, the Scientific Director, Administrative Services Manager, and two other elected scientists who serve as at-large members.
-The Scientific Director is appointed by the committee to serve a renewable two-year term.
+ARG is governed by an executive committee comprised of senior scientists, the scientific director, administrative services manager, and three other elected staff who serve as at-large members for three years.
+The scientific director is appointed by the committee to serve a renewable two-year term.
 Members represent the breadth of research interests, administrative knowledge and leadership experience necessary to ensure the mission, strategic direction and goals of the organization are met.
-All staff are encouraged to participate on a variety of sub committees that advise the Executive Committee.
+All staff are encouraged to participate on a variety of subcommittees that advise the executive committee.

 Thomas K. Greenfield, PhD, is the Scientific Director, Chair of the Executive Committee and Senior Scientist.
 He also co-directs the National Alcohol Survey (NAS) Resources Core with Katherine Karriker-Jaffe.
 In addition, Greenfield serves as a clinical faculty member of the clinical services research training program at the University of California San Francisco’s department of psychiatry.
 Greenfield received his PhD in clinical psychology from The University of Michigan, Ann Arbor.
 He conducted research for eight years at Washington State University, and then served as Associate Director for Research at the Marin Institute for the Prevention of Alcohol and Other Drug Problems before coming to ARG.
 He has served as vice president and secretary of the Kettil Bruun Society for Social and Epidemiological Study of Alcohol.
 For NIAAA he served on the Initial Review Group on Health Services Research (AA2) and served on the Extramural Advisory Board.
 In November 2008 he received the ATOD Section of the American Public Health Association’s Leadership Award, and also serves on the Governing Council of APHA.
 With regard to research, he oversees the Center’s 5-year National Alcohol Surveys (NAS) and serves as Principal Investigator for several grants associated with the NAS.
 Greenfield’s other research interests include: the epidemiology of alcohol use and problems, alcohol policy studies, consumer satisfaction, drinking patterns and mortality, and services research.